A balanced diet for vegans

 Breakfast is key to starting the day in a balanced way, so whatever you do, don't be a breakfast skipper as missing your first meal of the day sets you off on a blood sugar roller-coaster, which means you'll end up choosing the wrong foods later in the day.
 Remember, breakfast makes an important contribution towards your daily intake and it plays a key role in maintaining a healthy weight.

 Eating well in the morning is vital for balancing energy levels.
 The ideal is to eat little and often, but you need to make every snack work for you.
 That means choosing snacks that satisfy energy needs, plus supply extra benefits like topping up your five-a-day or upping your intake of other key nutrients.

 Although vegan diets are healthily low in saturated fat, as a full-time vegan you may be missing out on heart-friendly omega-3 fats, known as EPA and DHA.
 We typically get these from fish and seafood, although sea vegetables such as kelp and certain micro-algae supplements can make a useful contribution.
-It’s also a good idea to include plenty of nuts, seeds and their oils especially walnut, flaxseed, hemp and rapeseed.
+It’s also a good idea to include plenty of nuts, seeds and their oils especially walnut, linseed, hemp and rapeseed.